 No one ever wants to put a piece of clutter on a shiny, good smelling surface.

 Stuff that we don’t really use any more.
 Stuff that I walk by and wonder what I should do with it.
 Stuff that stopped fitting into our life in 1999.

-On the first of every month, I go through the house (some from the basket where I put it waiting to be donated) and gather up two garbage bags of stuff and donate it.
+On the first of every month, I go through the house (some from the basket where I put it waiting to be donated) and gather up two garbage bags of stuff leftover from all my projects and donate it.

 Someone else might need that stuff way more than me.